Skip to driving guidance

 No one should drive while impaired

-No one — with or without a prescription — should drive while under the influence of any substance that impairs their ability to drive safely.
+No one should drive while impaired, whether or not they have a prescription.
+This is true for any substance that affects your ability to drive safely.
 This is your personal responsibility.
-A prescription does not grant permission to drive impaired; it provides a potential legal defence if you are tested and not impaired.
+A prescription does not let you drive impaired.
+It gives you a possible legal defence if you are tested and were not impaired.

 THC limits & individual tolerance vary